Digitizing old family photos

 Using such apps is nice to quickly create a digital image of your photograph but should not be used for serious digitization.

-However, for quality reasons, we prefer scans created with a scanner.
+For quality reasons, we prefer scans created with a scanner.
 Working with high-resolution images is mandatory for good restoration work.